 The measures can be renamed with the rename clause:

-[ds1,ds2] { rename 'ds1.m' to m1 , a = m1 + 1 } correct
+[ds1,ds2] { rename 'ds1#m' to m1 , a = m1 + 1 } correct

-The use of the quotation is necessary because ds1.m syntactically is not a valid name (this exception to the syntax rules is allowed only in the join body).
+The use of the quotation is necessary because ds1#m syntactically is not a valid name (this exception to the syntax rules is allowed only in the join body).

 In the final result of the join expression the common measures and attributes that have not been renamed are automatically dropped.
 The same applies when the working Dataset is the input for a filter that uses a datapoint (horizontal) ruleset.